jay86cn/techui-toolkit/README.md

 ## 🛡️ Declaration

-<span style="color:red">**The contents of this repository are all source code, except for TechUI-Toolkit (hereinafter referred to as TUI-TK), the use of TUI-TK requires authorization.** </span>
+<span style="color:red">**The contents of this repository are all source code, except for TechUI-Toolkit (hereinafter referred to as TUI-TK), the use of TUI-TK requires authorization.（Obtaining the authorization is completely free）** </span>